ome/openmicroscopy/components/ui-scripts/README.md

 Read about SwingLibrary at
 http://github.com/robotframework/SwingLibrary

-The supplied SwingLibrary JAR has been adjusted by http://github.com/Rethought/swinglibrary_package so that it incorporates a later revision of Abbot that corrects an issue with Java 7.
+The supplied SwingLibrary JAR has been adjusted by the script from http://github.com/Rethought/swinglibrary_package so that it incorporates a later revision of Abbot that corrects an issue with Java 7.
+Those wishing to repeat the adjustment on a Mac may wish to review the adjustment script and use homebrew to install wget and GNU
+sed: when the script runs correctly, no errors should be glimpsed.

-To actually run a script,
+To actually run a test script,

 export OMERO_CHECKOUT=~/src/openmicroscopy
 cd "$OMERO_CHECKOUT"/components/insight/OUT/app/